 The unemployment insurance program (see 5 U.S.C.
 85) provides unemployment benefits to eligible workers who are unemployed through no fault of their own, as determined under state law, and who meet other eligibility requirements.
 Amounts and the period they are paid also are determined by state law.
 Federal employees are eligible unless they work in one of the rare types of employment exempt by federal law.

-In general, the law of the state in which your last official duty station in federal civilian service was located will determine eligibility for unemployment insurance benefits.
-However, the law of the state of your residence will govern your benefit rights if:
+In general, the law of the state in which your last official duty station in federal civilian service was located will determine eligibility, benefit amounts, number of weeks benefits can be paid, and other conditions.
+However, the law of the state of your residence, if different, will govern if:

 • your last official duty station was outside the United States; or